Rights and Responsibilities for Students

-All members of the student body have an obligation to support the intellectual, social, and spiritual development of their fellow students.
-Their ultimate responsibility is to prepare themselves to work now and in the years ahead, regardless of the personal sacrifice involved, for their own good and for the good of their fellow humans.
+All members of the student body have an obligation to support the intellectual, social and spiritual development of their fellow students.
+Their ultimate responsibility is to prepare themselves for work now and in the years ahead, regardless of the personal sacrifice involved, for their own good and for the good of their fellow humans.

 It is impossible for a community of several hundred members to function effectively without appropriate organization and structure.
 The policies and procedures which deal more directly with student conduct outline the behavioral expectations which the College community deems essential to its educational mission.
 Violators of these policies are subject to judicial procedures carried out on behalf of the College community by its designated representatives.

 The use of alcohol is prohibited in all facilities and on all grounds owned by the College, except in designated “wet suites.”
 Violators are subject to disciplinary action including sizeable fines.
 Note: Being under the influence of alcoholic beverages is never an acceptable excuse for disruptive or destructive behavior.
 Such behavior is grounds for suspension or dismissal.
 Guidelines regarding the alcohol policy including disciplinary action are detailed in the Student Handbook.